 Although the hero’s journey of Comley Idall ended that terrible day in Hilton Head, South Carolina, his father and siblings continued to add new chapters to the Idall family’s story.
 To learn more, stay tuned for part two of this biographical sketch.

 8. Shoemaker, Abram and Regina Y. Idall, William Idall and Mary (Streeper) Idall, in Biographical Annals of Lancaster County Pennsylvania Containing Biographical and Genealogical Sketches of Prominent and Representative Citizens and Many of the Early Settlers.
-Chicago: J. H. Beers & Co., 1903.
+Chicago, Illinois: J. H. Beers & Co., 1903.

 9. U.S. Census (1850, 1860).
 Washington, D.C. and Pennsylvania: U.S. National Archives and Records Administration.